jevko/writing/draft-2023-01-14-jevko-vs-yaml.md

 YAML documents are similarly appendable (as opposed to e.g. JSON), but nested values don't have to be enclosed in brackets -- which creates a problem described by Tim Bray as "the document-delimiter problem" (not mentioned in the linked article).
 You can never be sure whether the trailing values in the document are truncated.

-Because Jevko is based around brackets rather than whitespace, we can compact the above document by removing all comments and insignificant whitespace into:
+Because Jevko is based around brackets rather than whitespace, we can compact the above document by removing all comments and insignificant whitespace:

 ```
 server_config[port_mapping[[22:22][80:80][443:443]]serve[[/robots.txt][/favicon.ico][*.html][*.png][!.git]]geoblock_regions[[dk][fi][is][no][se]]flush_cache[on[[push][memory_pressure]]priority[background]]allow_postgres_versions[[9.5.25][9.6.24][10.23][12.13]]]
 ```

+Now, if we used a plain Jevko parser on any of the above documents we would not get a nice programming language structure with the appropriate (or not, as we see in YAML) data types figured out by the parser.
+Instead we would get a raw syntax tree which has the correct structure (defined by the brackets), but nothing in it is interpreted in any way -- the leaves of the tree are just text.

+If we want to transform this tree into a sensible data structure we would need to process it further, according to chosen semantics.
+Only after combining pure syntax with semantics we would get to the same point as we get after parsing YAML.

+This is the point of Jevko: it serves the role of the pure universal text-based syntax, completely separated from semantics.
+This gives us more power and flexibility and gets rid of the issues that come from premature entanglemet of syntax and semantics, as we see in YAML.
+That is, if we need that.

+If we're not interested in that, as most users are not, we can still benefit from Jevko, by using a *Jevko format* -- which is a ready-made combination of syntax (Jevko) and semantics that does the right thing for us.